 Government Railways By-laws — By-law 94 (Special Constables)

-Railways Department,

-Perth, 20th June, 1962.

-THE Western Australian Government Railways Commission, in exercise of the powers conferred upon it by section 23 of the Government Railways Act 1904, doth make the by-law set out hereunder.

-C. R. A. STEWART,

-Deputy Commissioner of Railways.

 By-law No. 94 — Special Constables

 The powers, authorities and duties of, and the authority to be furnished to, special constables appointed under the Act and the obligations of persons, for the purpose of facilitating the exercise, by special constables, of those powers, authorities and duties, are as set out in the Schedule to this by-law.